OctopusDeploy/docs/docs/deploying-applications/certificates/wildfly-certificate-import.md

 The `Advanced Options` section is the same whether deploying to a domain or standalone instance.
 The fields in this section can be used to override the default values used when configuring a keystore in WildFly or JBoss EAP.

-The `HTTPS Socket Binding Name` can be used to override the default socket binding that will be used to expose access to HTTPS.
+The `HTTPS socket binding name` can be used to override the default socket binding that will be used to expose access to HTTPS.
 The default value is `https`.

 This value refers to the `name` attribute in the `<socket-binding>` elements in the `domain/configuration/domain.xml` or `standalone/configuration/standalone.xml` files.